rafiazman/TripTime/README.md

 * Get an overview of your planned trip from Day 1 to Finish!

 ## Usage
+Before executing the commands below, ensure that you are in the same directory as `docker-compose.yml`.

 ### Development

-To run the web application with hot module reload, execute and go to http://localhost:3000.
+To run the web application with hot module reload, execute the following command and go to http://localhost:3000.
 ```shell script
 $ docker-compose up
 ```

+### Production
 To run the web application in production:
 ```shell script
 $ docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d